A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 Experimentally, it is the ratio of cross sections in $pd$ over $pp$ collisions which is accessible.
 Neglecting any nuclear effects in deuterium the ratio can be written as

 Consequently, we find in the limit $x_2 \to 1$

-and a sufficiently precise measurement of the ratio will allow to determine $r_v(x)=d(x)/u(x)$ at high $x$.
-Of course, in practice, a full fledged QCD analysis at NLO or NNLO of the data will be performed.
+and a sufficiently precise measurement of the ratio will allow one to determine $r_v(x)=d(x)/u(x)$ at high-$x$.
+In practice, a full fledged QCD analysis at NLO or NNLO of the data needs to be performed.

 \paragraph{Drell-Yan lepton pair production and PDFs} In order to estimate the possible impact of the DY lepton pair production in $pp$ collisions at AFTER@LHC on the PDFs we have performed a profiling analysis~\cite{Paukkunen:2014zia} using the xFitter package~\cite{Alekhin:2014irh}.
-For this purpose we have used pseudo-data constructed out of NLO QCD predictions for the rapidity distributions in the \cms\ using MCFM program \cite{Boughezal:2016wmq} and projected experimental uncertainties adding the statistical uncertainty from the DY yield and the uncertainty from the underlying minimum bias event in quadrature.
+For this purpose we have used pseudo-data constructed out of NLO QCD predictions for the rapidity distributions in the \cms\ using the MCFM programme \cite{Boughezal:2016wmq} and projected experimental uncertainties adding the statistical uncertainty from the DY yield and the uncertainties from the subtraction of the combinatorial background in quadrature.
+The statistical uncertainties were estimated assuming a yearly integrated luminosity of $\L_{pp}=10$ fb$^{-1}$.
 No additional systematic uncertainty has been taken into account.
 The pseudo-data have been generated for several bins in the invariant mass of the muon pair ($ M_{\mu \mu} \in [4,5], [5,6], [6,7], [7,8]$ GeV and $M_{\mu \mu} > 10.5$ GeV) and have been constructed such that the central values of the ``measurements'' and predictions coincide.
-This is illustrated in Fig.~\ref{fig:DY_pp_sig_y} for the invariant mass bin $4 < M_{\mu \mu} < 5$ GeV.
-In some cases the uncertainties are smaller than the data points and therefore not visible.\footnote{Note that the covered rapidity range in the \cms\ is from $-2.8 < y < 0.2$ such that there are no generated data at rapidities $y>0.2$.} As can be seen, the band showing the uncertainty of the theory prediction due to the NLO CT14 error PDFs is much larger than errors of the simulated data.
+This is illustrated in \cf{fig:DY_pp_sig_y} for the invariant-mass bin $4 < M_{\mu \mu} < 5$ GeV.
+In some cases the uncertainties are smaller than the data points and therefore not visible.\footnote{Note that the covered rapidity range in the \cms\ is from $-2.8 < \ycms < 0.2$ such that there are no generated data at rapidities $\ycms >0.2$.} As can be seen, the band showing the uncertainty of the theory prediction due to the NLO CT14 PDF uncertainties is much larger than errors of the simulated data.

-The effect of the profiling analysis, showing the decrease of the PDF uncertainties after including these data in a PDF global fit, is presented in Figs.~\ref{fig:ct14_prof_log} (logarithmic in $x$) and~\ref{fig:ct14_prof} (linear in $x$) for the light quark ($f=u, d, \bar u, \bar d$) distributions.
+The effect of the profiling analysis, showing the decrease of the PDF uncertainties after including these data in a PDF global fit, is presented in Figs.~\ref{fig:ct14_prof_log} (logarithmic in $x$) and~\ref{fig:ct14_prof} (linear in $x$) for the light-quark ($f=u, d, \bar u, \bar d$) distributions.
 To be precise, for each of these PDFs the upper and lower curves delimiting the bands are defined as